Team-Creative-Name/python-copebot/README.md

 Now that all of the requirements are installed, add your discord bot information to the bot_config.py file under /config

-You should now be able to run copbot by double clicking the copebot_python_edition.py file
+You should now be able to run copebot by double clicking the copebot_python_edition.py file

 \*NOTE: If you have multiple versions of python installed on your system and python 3.7 is not your default, you can run copebot with the correct version of python using the [python launcher](https://docs.python.org/3/using/windows.html#launcher).
 CD into the same folder as the .py file and run
 `py -3.7 copebot_python_edition.py`